swcarpentry/website/_posts/2017/10/2017-10-25-oliver-fave.md

 commands (`pull-add-commit-push`, remember?) and the Git/GitHub combo reduces the time I spend developing, preserving, and sharing the work I do.

--- Jeff Oliver, Data Science Specialist
+-- Jeff Oliver, Data Science Specialist, Tucson, Arizona